Skip to content

 Over 100 mph

-Legal speeding: But remember: there is no speed limit at an off-road track.
-Whether a race club or a driving skills class, track days are a fun way to improve safe driving skills.
+Legal speeding: But remember: there is no speed limit on an off-road track.
+Whether a race club or a driving skills class, “track days” are a fun way to improve safe driving skills.
 Sure, they cost money, but less than speeding ticket.
 Have fun where there are no traffic laws — on the race track.

 How to avoid